 We offer comprehensive breeding soundness examinations for your stud dogs.
 This includes a complete physical examination with special attention to the testicles, penis, and prostate, as well as a complete semen evaluation.
 We review your male's prior breeding history, including litters produced and bitches that missed.
 Additional testing may include baseline labwork, prostatic and testicular ultrasounds, cultures, and genetic testing.

-For questions related to breeding soundness exams, please speak to one of our reproduction technicians – Mary, Linn, Kirsten, or Scott.
+For questions related to breeding soundness exams, please speak to one of our reproduction technicians – Linn, Kirsten, or Scott.

 Semen Collection and Evaluation